Ramblings on the freeness of affine hypersurfaces: Affine vs. projective syzygies and their degrees

 then

 \end{cor} \proof The proof of Theorem \ref{thm1} yields the surjectivity of $\phi_s$.
 To prove the injectivity of $\phi_s$, let $\rho \in AR(f)_s$ be a syzygy such that $\phi(\rho)=0$.
-This yields $\theta(a)=\theta(b)=\theta(c)=0$, where $\rho=(a,b,c)$.
-This implies $a=b=c=0$, since the restriction of $\theta$ to each homogeneous component $S_k$ is clearly injective.
-The inequality $mdr(f) \leq d-1$ comes from the existence of the Koszul syzygy $\kappa_x$, see below. \endproof The following result is a direct consequence of the last claim in Corollary \ref{corthm1}. \begin{cor} Let $C:f=0$ be a curve of degree $d>1$ in $\PP^2$, such that no irreducible component of $C$ is a line.
-Consider all the affine parts of it, namely the curves
+This yields $\theta(a_j)=0$ for all $0 \leq j \leq n$, where $\rho=(a_0, a_1, \ldots, a_n)$.
+This implies $\rho$, since the restriction of $\theta$ to each homogeneous component $S_k$ is clearly injective.
+The inequality $mdr(f) \leq d-1$ comes from the existence of the Koszul syzygies $\kappa_{ij}$, see below. \endproof The following result is a direct consequence of the last claim in Corollary \ref{corthm1}. \begin{cor} Let $D:f=0$ be a hypersurface of degree $d>1$ in $\PP^n$.
+Consider all the affine parts of it, namely the affine hypersurfaces